EdungDivinefavour/MailGuard/README.md

 docker-compose exec mailguard-server python test_email.py
 ```

-This lets you send test emails with different types of sensitive data to see how MailGuard handles them.
+You can send test emails with different types of sensitive data to see how MailGuard handles them.

 ## What Gets Detected?